 The GSE charters generally require credit enhancement for low down payment mortgages to be eligible for purchase by the GSEs.
 Such credit enhancement can be satisfied if a loan is insured by a GSE-qualified insurer, the mortgage seller retains at least a 10% participation in the loan, or the seller agrees to repurchase or replace the loan in the event of a default.
 Private mortgage insurance satisfies the GSEs' credit enhancement requirement and historically has been the preferred method lenders have utilized to meet this GSE charter requirement.
 As a result, the nature of the private mortgage insurance industry in the United States is driven in large part by the business practices and mortgage insurance requirements of the GSEs.
-In furtherance of their respective charter requirements, each GSE maintains eligibility criteria to establish when a mortgage insurance requirements of the GSEs for their portfolio.
+In furtherance of their respective charter requirements, each GSE maintains eligibility criteria to establish when a mortgage insurer is qualified to issue coverage that will be acceptable to the GSEs for their portfolio.
 For more information about the financial and other requirements of the GSEs for Enact Holdings and its mortgage insurance subsidiaries, see "-Regulation-Enact-Mortgage Insurance Regulation-Other U.S. Regulation and Agency Qualification Requirements."